James E. Talmage: U of U president

-In the summer of 1894, an agreement was made between the LDS Church's First Presidency and representatives of the U of U. The agreement allowed for Talmage to become the institution's president, in return for which the church donated the resources it had gathered for Young University to the U of U and funded the creation of the chair of geology, to which Talmage was appointed.
+In the summer of 1894, an agreement was made between the LDS Church's First Presidency and representatives of the U of U. The agreement allowed for Talmage to become the institution's president, in return for which the church donated the resources it had gathered for Brigham Young University to the U of U and funded the creation of the chair of geology, to which Talmage was appointed.

 Shortly after Talmage became the university's president, a department of philosophy was created.
 Also during his tenure, the department of history and civics was created, and the school of mines was organized.
 In 1896, the U of U organized a department of economics and sociology, with George Coray as head.
 Coray was also made head of the library.
 In 1897, Talmage was able to persuade the state legislature to appropriate money for the expansion of the university library.

 Talmage also organized and directed a program of evening lectures run by the university, where he served on the lecture steering committee.
 The lectures were mainly aimed at the general public.
 Also under Talmage's direction the university began publication of the U of U Quarterly.